YibaiMeng/nelder-mead/README.md

 ```
 1 1
 ```
+C++11 is required.
 See `example.cpp` for a more detailed example.

-This is the detail prototype of the functions:
+This is the detailed prototype of the function:
 ```cpp
 template <typename Function, typename T = double>
 std::vector<T> find_min(const Function &func, std::vector<T>& initial_point,